Ending your tenancy

 Some break clauses might have other conditions that you have to meet.
 For example your break clause might say you can’t have rent arrears.

-It’s important to read your break clause carefully so you understand how and when you can end your tenancy.
-You have to follow its conditions - if you don’t you might not be able to end your tenancy.
+It’s important that you read and understand your break clause so you know how and when you can end your tenancy.
+Follow the conditions and wording of your break clause carefully - if you don’t you might not be able to end your tenancy.

 Contact your nearest Citizens Advice if you don’t understand your break clause.